cherkavi/cheat-sheet/aws.md

 ## create policy from error output of aws-cli command:
 >User is not authorized to perform
+> AccessDeniedException
 ```
 aws iam list-groups 2>&1 | /home/projects/bash-example/awk-policy-json.sh
+# or just copy it
+echo "when calling the ListFunctions operation: Use..." | /home/projects/bash-example/awk-policy-json.sh
 ```

 ## [AWS cli](https://docs.aws.amazon.com/cli/latest/index.html)